FOX MEADOW SCHOOL

 All visitors are asked to sign-in at the office and pick up a visitor’s pass through our School Safety Monitor at the Main Entrance.
 The visitor’s pass must be visibly applied to the visitor’s clothes.

 All visitors must enter through the main entrance.
 Upon arrival, they must ring for the Safety Monitor, who will ask visitors to identify themselves before they are allowed in the building.
 The policy of the Board of Education is that visitors, including former students, report to the Safety Monitor.
-Visitors will be asked to produce some form of government issued identification (such as a driver's licence) sign-in, and be given a visitor's pass that they must wear prominently, without exception, so that it is visible during their time on school property.
+Visitors will be asked to produce some form of government issued identification (such as a driver's license) sign-in, and be given a visitor's pass that they must wear prominently, without exception, so that it is visible during their time on school property.
 If you are a parent who wishes to see his/her child's teacher or other school personnel, whenever possible, we ask that you please arrange a set meeting day and time before coming to school to ensure availability.

 No Dogs on School Property